afanimartin/give_now/assets/specs/spec.md

 - [x] only show products with quantity > 0
 - [x] extract constants to util class
 - [x] allow users to input quantity when uploading. default should be one
-- [x] user should not add items already in their cart
 - [x] delete item from carts when deleted from uploads
 - [x] change app name to [moostamil]
 - [x] validate user inputs
 - [x] create a simple logo for the app
 - [x] redesign the login page
-- [] decrement product quantity after checkout
+- [x] decrement product quantity after checkout
 - [] let user add phone number after signup
 - [] add unit tests for core logic
 - [] invite users for testing